wp-plugins/clickbank-ads-clickbank-widget/readme.txt

 * Initial "ClickBank Affiliate Ads" widget release
 * Ebook covers from ClickBank affiliate marketplace added to plugin.
 * Tens of thousands of ClickBank affiliate ebook titles with covers added to plugin database
-* "ClickBank Ads" ad formats: Horizontal Banner, Horizontal Carousel Slideshow, Rectangle
+* "ClickBank Affiliate Ads" ad formats: Horizontal Banner, Horizontal Carousel Slideshow, Rectangle
 * Banners from post area can be blocked on home page

+= 1.1 =
+* Changed margins for Left and Right affiliate blocks